Going Down (Jon Stevens song)

-"Going Down" is a song recorded by Australian singer-songwriter, Jon Stevens.
+"Going Down" is a song recorded by New Zealand singer-songwriter, Jon Stevens.
 The song was written by Jon Stevens, Stuart Fraser and R. Pleasance and was the first single taken from Stevens' third solo studio album, Are U Satisfied (1993).
 The single was released in September 1993 and is Stevens' first original recording since "Lover My Love "/"Running Away" in 1982.